Booger Boing Review: Socially Acceptable Booger Flicking

 Booger Boing can be fun but it absolutely has its setbacks.
 For one thing, the aim assist only goes in one straight direction.
 There is no indication as to when your shot will angle or curve.
 This leaves many shots you take to be a mere guessing game.

 The shots also seem to be extremely sensitive.
-If you die and respawn at your last location, Chechesoft gives you a handy little feature that highlights the last shot you took before your untimely demise.
-This, however, coupled with the flawed aim assist means that just a tiny modification can send you to your doom again and again.
+If you die and respawn at your last place, Chechesoft gives you a handy little feature that highlights the last shot you took before your untimely demise.
+This, however, coupled with the flawed aim assist means that just a tiny change can send you to your doom again and again.